Becoming A Member

 A candidate is a woman who, after seriously discerning the call to religious life, has made the decision to apply for admission into the Congregation and enters into the application process guided by the Vocation Director.
 The application process lasts 4 – 6 months.

 The Novitiate stage lasts for 2 years.
 The first year of the novitiate is a year spent in prayer, study and reflection on religious life.
 During this year, the novice lives with novices from other Franciscan Congregations of women in the Common Franciscan Novitiate.
-The second year of the novitiate is more active with the novice exploring different ministerial and community living options.
-During the second year of the novitiate, the novice together with the community, determine if this is the life choice God is calling her to make.
+The second year of the novitiate is more active, with the novice exploring different ministerial and community living options.
+During the second year of the novitiate, the novice, together with the community, determines if this is the life choice God is calling her to make.

-Temporary profession means that the novice enters into initial membership in the Congregation by professing vows of poverty, chastity and obedience as a sister.
-The vow of poverty means that members of the Congregation hold all material goods in common and try to live simply, using all God's gifts responsibly.
-Chastity means that the Sister promises not to get married or have sexual relations, instead committing herself to God and remaining free to respond to the needs of God's people.
-The vow of obedience means that the Sister seeks to do the will of God as it is revealed in scripture, the teachings of the Church, through the community and through the Sister's own life experiences.
-The period of time for Temporary profession lasts 3-6 years..
+Temporary profession means that the novice enters into initial membership in the Congregation by professing vows of poverty, chastity and obedience as a Sister.
+The vow of poverty requires that members of the Congregation hold all material goods in common and live simply, using all God’s gifts responsibly.
+Chastity requires that the Sister promise not to get married or have sexual relations, instead committing herself to God and remaining free to respond to the needs of God’s people.
+The vow of obedience requires the Sister to seek to do the will of God as it is revealed in scripture, the teachings of the Church, through the Constitutions of the community and through the Sister’s own life experiences.
+The period of time for Temporary profession lasts 3-6 years.